Pascal-Bernard/beans_sentiment_analysis/README.md

 Then, execute the script by specifying the crypto token you want to analyze.
 The script defaults to VADER, but you can choose between other models using the --model flag.

-Example: Analyzing Bitcoin (BTC) using the VADER model using SOL (Solane and a toie windows of 240 hours)
+Example: Analyzing Bitcoin (BTC) using the VADER model using SOL (Solana) and a time windows of 240 hours :

 `python analyze_sentiment.py --token SOL --window 2400h --min-confidence 0.50`